waterlink/ton/README.md

 - [x] Ability to have multiple characters and move them around
 - [x] Allow to jump between characters (with tab?)
 - [x] Allow for faster camera movement (with shift?)
+- [x] Add ability to attack an enemy
+- [ ] Add target status bar
+- [ ] Add simple enemy melee AI
 - [ ] Fix flickering when multiple windows are open
-- [ ] Add simple enemy melee AI
 - [ ] Add messages bar
 - [ ] Add full-fledged world concept
 - [ ] Put system list in the world